 “Things can get lost in translation, because what you're portraying is different to what might be received,” she says.
 “So you need to be really clear around what is the purpose, why are we making the change, what is it we're trying to achieve, and what is the impact on individuals?”

-Communication was highlighted as a crucial change management skill by members of the Chartered Institute of Procurement and Supply, surveyed by RS Components for the 2020 Indirect Procurement Report - Evolution of MRO procurement.
+Communication was highlighted as a crucial change management skill by members of the Chartered Institute of Procurement and Supply, surveyed by RS Components for the 2021 Indirect Procurement Report - from disruption to recovery.

 “There have been noticeable changes in the way that people are working and adopting new technologies, digital tools and collaborating with their suppliers as partners.”Emma Botfield, Managing Director for UK & Ireland, RS Components